chystarr/codepath-cybersecurity-assignments/README.md

 ## Notes

-It was sometimes challenging to determine what circumstances and permissions need to be in place for a vulnerability to be exploitable.
+It was sometimes challenging to determine what circumstances and permissions needed to be in place for a vulnerability to be exploitable.

 ## License